JamieeBond/mytheresa/README.md

 - Products in the boots category have a 30% discount.
 - The product with sku = 000003 has a 15% discount.
 - When multiple discounts collide, the biggest discount is applied.
+- Fixture loading 5 products into the database
 ## Documentation

 ### Set up